jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

   (a) be subject to such conditions, exceptions, or qualifications as are specified in the regulations:
   (b) be subject to such limitations, conditions, exceptions, or qualifications as are necessary to give effect to a treaty between New Zealand and that country and relating (in whole or in part) to the provision of assistance in criminal matters, being a treaty a copy of which is set out in the regulations.
 (3) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+## Schedule 1AA — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to Budapest Convention and Related Matters Legislation Amendment Act 2025

+**Interpretation**

+### 1 Interpretation
+(1) In this Part, amendment Act means the Budapest Convention and Related Matters Legislation Amendment Act 2025.
+(2) In this Part,—
+  (a) a reference to a new provision is a reference to the provision as inserted or replaced by the amendment Act; and (b) a reference to an old provision is a reference to the provision as in force immediately before it is replaced by the amendment Act.

+**Requests by New Zealand for assistance**

+### 2 Request by New Zealand for assistance in obtaining thing
+A reference in new section 20 to an offence includes a reference to an offence committed or suspected to have been committed before that section commences.

+### 3 Request by New Zealand for assistance in obtaining information by means of surveillance device
+References in new section 20A to an offence include references to an offence committed or suspected to have been committed before that section commences.

+**Requests to New Zealand for search warrants and production orders**

+### 4 Requests relating to suspected offences committed before commencement of new provisions
+References in new sections 43(2), 44(2), and 45(2) to an offence against the law of a foreign country include references to an offence against the law of the foreign country committed or suspected to have been committed before those provisions commence.

+### 5 Search warrants: existing requests, authorisations, and applications
+(1) New section 43(2) applies in relation to a request that a foreign country has made under old section 43 but only if, immediately before new section 43(2) commences, the Attorney-General has not decided whether to authorise a constable to apply for a search warrant.
+(2) Old section 44 continues to apply in relation to an application for a search warrant that a constable makes after new section 44 commences if, before that commencement, the constable was authorised under old section 43(2) to make the application.
+(3) Old section 44 continues to apply in relation to an application for a search warrant— (a) that a constable makes before new section 44 commences; but (b) that is not finally determined before that commencement.

+### 6 Search warrants: custody and disposal of things seized
+Old section 49 continues to apply in relation to anything seized pursuant to a search warrant that is issued— (a) under old section 44 before new sections 44 and 49 commence; or (b) under old section 44, as applied by clause 5(2) or (3).

+### 7 Search warrants: Attorney-General to provide certificate as to search and seizure
+Old section 50 continues to apply in relation to a request by the Central Authority of a foreign country for a certificate concerning a search conducted, and any seizure of any thing and the custody of any thing seized, pursuant to a search warrant that is issued—
+  (a) under old section 44 before new sections 44 and 50 commence; or (b) under old section 44, as applied by clause 5(2) or (3).

+**Requests to New Zealand for surveillance device warrants**

+### 8 Requests relating to suspected offences committed before commencement of new provisions
+References in new sections 50B(2) and 50C(2) and (4) to an offence against the law of a foreign country include references to an offence against the law of the foreign country that is committed or suspected to have been committed before those provisions commence.

 ## Schedule 1 — Limitations on requests by convention countries